When it comes to vaping and vaporizer safety…

 The following logic:

-Does not hold much ground when the maximum temperature reached is well below the critical melting point/boiling point of the material anyway.
+Doesn’t hold much ground when the maximum temperature reached is well below the material’s critical melting point/boiling point anyway.

 Besides a lot of ceramic heating elements are made of Alumina (Aluminum oxide).
-Although having a much higher boiling point, Alumina has the same potential to leech off unwanted substances as regular Aluminum…when of a low enough quality.
+Although having a much higher boiling point, Alumina has the same potential to leech off unwanted substances as regular Aluminum…when of a low enough quality (7).

-Also be very careful of manufacturer’s and sellers who advertise the heating element of their vaporizer as ceramic when there’s only a very small ceramic part in the element!
+Also, be very cautious of manufacturers and sellers who advertise the heating element of their vaporizer as ceramic when there’s only a very small ceramic part in the element!

-Pure ceramic is safe as a heating element, but not necessarily safer than other types.
+Pure ceramic is safe as a heating element, but not necessarily safer than other material types.

-Glass is actually the most inert material that can be used in vaporizers (glass is so inert that in any study where they compare different sorts of cookware for example, glass is always the material which gets compared with the potential hazardous material) …
+Glass is actually the most inert material that can be used in vaporizers (glass is so inert that in any study where they compare different sorts of cookware, for example, glass is always the material that gets compared with the potentially hazardous material) …

 Glass does offer an extra layer of protection.